KULeuven-Diepenbeek/nids_workshop/README.md

-# ES&S workshop - Network Intrusion Detection System
+# Workshop - Network Intrusion Detection System

 This GitHub repository is used in the [ESnS](https://iiw.kuleuven.be/onderzoek/ess) workshop: **Network Intrusion Detection System (NIDS)**.
 In this workshop the participants are guided through an introduction to NIDS using Python.